apify/actor-whitepaper/README.md

 - Simplify integration of Actors into automation workflows such as Zapier or Make, by providing smart connectors that smartly pre-populate and link Actor input properties

-**TODO: Show screenshots with manual input in Console, generated API docs, and code examples for that Actor **
+**TODO: Actor example - Show screenshots with manual input in Console, generated API docs, and code examples for that Actor **

 ### Run environment